 EDUCATION

 The Jackson School offers bachelor, master and doctoral degrees.
-Undergraduates choose from six majors — Asian Studies, European Studies, Latin American Studies, Comparative Religion, Jewish Studies, or Global and Regional Studies — and 17 minors.
+Undergraduates choose from six majors — International Studies (General), Asian Studies, European Studies, Latin American Studies, Comparative Religion or Jewish Studies — and 17 minors.
 The curriculum is interdisciplinary and focuses on area studies, international policy issues and skill-based learning.
 Classes are taught by UW faculty and practitioners from both public and private sectors.
 Study abroad is strongly encouraged.

 The PhD in International Studies trains scholars and practitioners with deep knowledge of areas in the context of contemporary global themes, policy challenges and real-world problems.
 Our PhD allows for a three-year program of completion.